xuqi2024/openflexure-microscope/README.md

 [microscope STL configurator]: https://microscope-stls.openflexure.org

 ## Come join us!
-Most of the development of this design has been done as part of various [research projects](https://www.gla.ac.uk/schools/physics/staff/richardbowman/) - if you would like to join our research group in Glasgow, and you have funding or are interested in applying for it, do get in touch.
+Most of the development of this design has been done as part of various [research projects](https://www.gla.ac.uk/schools/physics/staff/richardbowman/) - if you would like to join our research groups in Glasgow or Bath, and you have funding or are interested in applying for it, do get in touch.
 Check the University of Glasgow's jobs site, or findaphd.com, to see if we are currently advertising any vacancies.
 The team is bigger than Glasgow, though, and there are contributors in Bath, Cambridge, Dar es Salaam, and beyond.

 ## Kits and License
 This project is open-source and is Released under the CERN Open Hardware License, strongly reciprocal, v2.0 or later (CERN-OHL-S-2.0) (CERN-OHL-S, see the License file).
 The OpenFlexure Project doesn't sell micrscopes, but several companies do, you can find a [list on our website](https://openflexure.org/about/vendors).